 Allergen Information:

-This recipe is gluten-free, egg-free, nut-free, and soy-free as written.
-Please see the Substitutions section below for ways to make this recipe dairy-free and gum-free.
+This recipe is gluten-, egg-free, nut-free, and soy-free.
+However, please see the Substitutions section below for ways to make it dairy-free and gum-free.

 Cookie dough without eggs is easy to make and enjoy in just minutes!
 There are no worries about this edible cookie dough recipe because it is egg-free!
 It is so easy to make gluten free cookie dough without eggs :-).